 Cryptorchidism (Undescended Testes) is a condition present at birth in which one or both testes fail to descend through the inguinal canal into the scrotal sac.
 It is generally observed in preterm babies since the testes do not pass down from the abdomen to the scrotal sac until the seventh month of intrauterine life.
 Symptoms of undescended testes rarely cause discomfort.
 The entire scrotum, or one side, will appear smaller than normal and may appear incompletely developed.

-If the testes do not descend spontaneously on the first 12 months of life, a child may receive human chorionic gonadotropin therapy or surgery (orchiopexy) that is performed between 1 to 2 years of age.
+If the testes do not descend spontaneously in the first 12 months of life, a child may receive human chorionic gonadotropin therapy or surgery (orchiopexy) that is performed between 1 to 2 years of age.
 Surgery prevents damage to the testes that may be affected by exposure to an increased temperature in the abdomen.
 In addition, early repair also prevents a negative effect on body image and embarrassment brought about by the difference in the appearance of the empty smaller scrotal sac.
 Undescended testes that are related to the presence of an inguinal hernia are repaired at the time of herniorrhaphy.
 Failure of the testes to descend can occur at any point along the normal path of descent into the scrotum.

-Nursing Care Plans
+Nursing Care Plans and Management

 The focus of nursing care planning in clients with cryptorchidism (undescended testes) is to provide preoperative and postoperative care, give emotional support regarding body image, decrease anxiety, and prevent the occurrence of complications.